electric-sql/electric/local-stack/README.md

 ### Typescript client

-The Typescript client ant the Electric server must use the same protocol version to connect to each other.
-The `electric-sql` dependency ([0.4.3](https://github.com/electric-sql/typescript-client/tree/0.4.3)) configured in the [examples](https://github.com/electric-sql/examples) is compatible with the Electric version ([0.1.3](https://github.com/electric-sql/electric/tree/0.1.3)) that is the default in the `.envrc`for the local stack and is deployed in ElectricSQL Cloud.
+The Typescript client and the Electric server must use the same protocol version.
+The `electric-sql` dependency ([0.4.3](https://github.com/electric-sql/typescript-client/tree/0.4.3)) configured in the [examples](https://github.com/electric-sql/examples) is compatible with the Electric image ([0.1.3](https://github.com/electric-sql/electric/tree/0.1.3)) in `.envrc` for the local stack and the version deployed in the ElectricSQL Cloud.

 ### Configure your application